Equivariant hierarchically hyperbolic structures for 3-manifold groups via quasimorphisms

 To prove admissible groups are HHGs, we employ the recent \emph{combinatorial HHS} machinery from~\cite{CHHS}.
+For a group $G$, this requires constructing a simplicial complex $Y$ and a graph $W$, which are then combined in a graph $Y^{+W}$.
+Intuitively, the role of those spaces is as follows: the complex $Y$ encodes the index set of a hierarchically hyperbolic structure, the complex $Y$ and the graph $Y^{+W}$ together encode the associated hyperbolic spaces, and $W$ is the (equivariant) quasi-isometry model of $G$.

+In our case, the space $Y$ is an augmented version of the Bass-Serre tree, where each vertex is ``blown up'' to contain a copy of the coset it represents.
+This technique of building combinatorial HHSs by ``blowing up the vertex groups'' in some naturally-occurring hyperbolic graph is quite flexible, and has analogues in a number of other contexts.
+For example, it is applied in the context of certain Artin groups in~\cite{HMS:artin}, extensions of lattice Veech groups in~\cite{Veech}, and extensions of multicurve stabilisers in~\cite{Russell:multicurve}.
+In~\cite{CHHS}, it is explained how to build combinatorial HHSs for right-angled Artin groups and mapping class groups by respectively blowing up the Kim--Koberda \emph{extension graph} \cite{KimKoberda} and the curve graph.

-For a group $G$, this requires constructing a pair of space $Y$ and $W$.
-The space $Y$ is simplicial complex with a $G$--action that has finitely many orbits of links of simplices.
-The space $W$ is a graph whose vertices are maximal simplices of $Y$, where the action of $G$ on $Y$ induces an isometric action of $G$ of $W$.
-Given this data, one can always construct a graph, called $Y^{+W}$, by starting with $Y^{(1)}$ and joining every vertex of the maximal simplex $\Sigma$ to every vertex of the maximal simplex $\Delta$ by an edge whenever $\Sigma$ and $\Delta$ represent adjacent vertices of $W$.
+In a general combinatorial HHS, $Y$ is a simplicial complex with a $G$--action that has finitely many orbits of links of simplices, and $W$ is a graph whose vertices are maximal simplices of $Y$, where the action of $G$ on $Y$ induces an isometric action of $G$ of $W$.
+Given $Y$ and $W$, the graph $Y^{+W}$ is constructed from $Y^{(1)}$ by joining every vertex of the maximal simplex $\Sigma$ to every vertex of the maximal simplex $\Delta$ by an edge whenever $\Sigma$ and $\Delta$ represent adjacent vertices of $W$.